must1d/powers/strands/POWER.md

 **No complex setup required** - works with Bedrock out of the box, or add your preferred provider with a simple pip install.

+## CRITICAL: Always Read Getting Started Guide

+**BEFORE using this power or creating any agent code, you MUST read the getting-started.md steering file.** This contains the correct API usage, proper method names, and essential patterns.
+Use `kiroPowers` with action="readSteering", powerName="strands", steeringFile="getting-started.md" to access it.

 ## Available Steering Files

 This power includes a comprehensive getting-started guide: